ahungryhipster/ahungryhipster.github.io/_posts/2013-12-05-pinewood-social.md

 ##ALWAYS LEAVE ROOM FOR DESSERT

 Pinewood Social currently only serves two desserts: apple pie and pear (custard) pie.
-They haven't started serving these pies with ice cream but will be soon!
+They haven't started serving these pies with ice cream but they will be soon!

 ##SERVICE